 Coro, do you remember what was your view of sustainability and tourism when you started your career at ILUNION Hotels?

 I started my career with ILUNION Hotels (formerly known as Confortel Hoteles) in 1992.
-At that time neither sustainability nor social responsibility were common topics in the Spanish tourism sector.
+At that time neither sustainability nor social responsibility was common topics in the Spanish tourism sector.
 We had just begun to start thinking about aspects of sustainability in relation to energy and water management.
 Back then the concept of sustainability did not encompass more issues.

 However, in our company, accessibility and integration of people with disabilities were taken into consideration from the very beginning, and so I learned to think about those matters as the normal way of doing things.
 It was not about big words, just the way things were done.
-In fact, accessibility or integration were not something included in my idea of sustainability, which was much more focused on protecting the natural environment.
+In fact, accessibility or integration was not something included in my idea of sustainability, which was much more focused on protecting the natural environment.

 Now in 2017, how has your view changed or evolved?